cs-ed/impacts-bhaney5689/README.md

 ### Assessment

-The rubric for the discussion will include the following requirements: thoughtfulness,
+The rubric for the discussion will include the following requirements: critical analysis in their own response, participation in learning community, digital etiquette, and quality of writing.
+This will ensure that discussions are thoughtful, collaborative, and inclusive.

-Describe how you plan to assess the learning objectives described above.

 ### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.
+The three signifcant ways this course will promote equity/inclusion are using an approachable software such as Snap!, incorporating significant collaborative student discussions and reflections, and implementing a project-based approach to the course.
+Because of this, students will be able to reflect on computer science, their lives, and society.
+The course is also able to be run in a Title I rural high school, so access issues are accounted for.